00riddle00/logfind/README.md

 # string-searcher
-a little c program to search for a string in files
+a little inefficient C program to search for a string in files.
+An exercise is from [Learn C The Hard Way by Zed A. Shaw](https://www.goodreads.com/book/show/13136685-learn-c-the-hard-way)